harold-berjamin/harold-berjamin.github.io/_pages/cv.md

 Service
 ======
 * Peer-review for [various journals](https://publons.com/researcher/2163976/harold-berjamin/)
-* 2020-*: Participation in a successful Athena SWAN bronze award application, which aim is to promote good practice in terms of gender equality in higher-education and research institutions
 * 2020-*: Member of the Research and Graduate Studies committee, NUI Galway
+* 2020-2021: Participation in a successful Athena SWAN bronze award application, which aim is to promote good practice in terms of gender equality in higher-education and research institutions, NUI Galway
-* 2016-2017: PhD student representative, Institute of Mechanics and Acoustics, Marseille (France)
+* 2016-2017: PhD student representative, Institute of Mechanics and Acoustics, Marseille

 Awards
 ======